 The code blocks palette

-Code in Scratch comes in the form of blocks that you connect to make programs.
-You choose blocks from the code blocks palette, drag them into the current sprite panel, and then connect them to each other.
+Code in Scratch comes as blocks that you connect together to make programs.
+You choose blocks from the code blocks palette and drag them into the current sprite panel, then connect them.

 There are ten categories of blocks.
-They are colour-coded, and you can choose between them by clicking on the items in the list at the top of the code blocks palette.
+They are colour coded, and you can select each category from the list at the top of the code blocks palette.

 The current sprite panel